facebook/react/docs/docs/context.md

 ## Updating Context

+Don't do it.

+React has an API to update context, but it is fundamentally broken and you should not use it.

 The `getChildContext` function will be called when the state or props changes.
 In order to update data in the context, trigger a local state update with `this.setState`.
 This will trigger a new context and changes will be received by the children.

 ```javascript